At the Forefront of Best Practice

 In Closing

-As always, we remain dedicated to providing you with timely insights and actionable strategies to navigate the ever-changing and now seemingly always complex environment.
-Thank you for your continued trust and partnership!
+As always, we remain dedicated to providing you with timely insights and actionable strategies to navigate the ever-changing and complex environment.

 1. Combines actual reported results for companies and estimated results for companies yet to report